classic-containers/dosbox/README.md

 - Use native alsa packages, instead of building them
 - Updated version of dosbox (which is obtained directly through SourceForge)
 - After build, run as non-root user
-- Provide canned dosbox.conf, to mount C and D drives (see below)
+- Provide canned dosbox.conf, to mount C and A drives (see below)

 ## Running